 All programs and certificates in the tables listed below continue to be offered by Trident in compliance with all accrediting and regulatory entities.
 These programs and certificates are not offered to new students.
-All students admitted to a program or certificate prior to the program or certificate being placed on teach-out will be able to complete the program they were admitted.
+All students admitted to a program or certificate prior to the program or certificate being placed on teach-out and who maintain continuous enrollment in the program will be able to complete the program they were admitted.